-Coarse grains: June quarter 2020
+Coarse grains: September quarter 2020

-World corn prices
+World corn prices to reach decade lows

 Global production to reach record highs

 World production of coarse grains is expected to reach record levels in 2020–21, of almost 1.5 billion tonnes.
 World corn production is forecast to reach 1.2 billion tonnes, an increase of 6.5% year-on-year.
 Corn production is expected to reach record highs in the United States and Brazil.
 Near record production is also expected in China, supported by favourable seasonal conditions.

 World barley production is expected to remain stable despite dry seasonal conditions in France, Germany and the Black Sea region.
 A decrease in European and Black Sea barley production is expected to be offset by an increase in Canadian and Australian production.

 The global demand outlook for coarse grains remains uncertain because of the ongoing COVID-19 response.

 Industrial and food use of coarse grains is expected to decline in 2019–20 as a result of COVID-19 control measures.
 The use of corn for bioethanol in the United States declined by 8% year-on-year (June 2019 to May 2020) in response to COVID-19 disruptions to travel.
 The use of coarse grains as food is also expected to have declined over the same period, because of ongoing disruptions to the food service industry.

 Use of coarse grains as animal feed is expected to increase despite the ongoing impact of COVID-19.
 A backlog of US slaughter cattle and poor rangeland condition are expected to support an increase in animals on feed.
 The ongoing recovery from African swine fever in China is also expected to support the use of grains (principally corn) and oilseeds for animal feed.